05.

 Volcanologists use information collected from it’s crater to better inform local populations.
 Fuego’s eruption in 2018 was unforeseen and killed around 1,400 people.

-The Rover is to be deployed by the University of Bristol’s Volcanologist team during a mission aimed at better understanding the behaviour of Fuego.
-The mission is to be filmed by the BBC.
+The Rover is to be deployed by the UoB’s Volcanologist team during a mission aimed at better understanding the behaviour of Fuego.
+The mission was to be filmed by the BBC.
+The team were scheduled to fly out to Guatemala in March 2020, but the mission was delayed following the outbreak of Covid-19.

 Previous